private-octopus/c4/doc/c4-design.md

 ## Managing Competition with Loss Based Algorithms

-Competition between Cubic and a delay based algorithm leads to Cubic consuming all the bandwidth, and the delay based connection starving.
+Competition between Cubic and a delay based algorithm leads to Cubic consuming all the bandwidth and the delay based connection starving.
 This phenomenon force TCP Vegas to only be deployed in controlled environments, in which it does not have to compete with TCP Reno {{RFC6582}} or Cubic.

-We handles this competition issue by using a simple detection algorithm.
+We handle this competition issue by using a simple detection algorithm.
 If C4 detect competition with a loss based algorithm, it switches to "pig war" mode and stops reacting to changes in delays -- it will instead only react to packet losses and ECN signals.
 In that mode,